BeyondScheme/BeyondScheme.github.io/_posts/2016-05-30-pitest-with-java.md

 {% endhighlight %}

-There are three basic scenarios to cover in tests: ticket for adult, for child and for family.
+There are three basic scenarios to cover in tests: ticket for adult, child and family.

 {% highlight java %}
 # TicketPriceCalculatorTest.java